About Magnus Lodefalk

 - Trade and labour market integration of immigrants (with Sjöholm and Tang)

-- Jobs and foreign trade (with Kyvik Nordås and Tang)
+- Jobs, foreign trade and foreign direct investment (with Kyvik Nordås and Tang)

 - Migration and offshoring (with Hatzigeorgiou, Karpaty and Kneller)